fd6130/simple-deploy/README.md

 ## Configuration

-Put all your project you wish to deploy in `app/project.yaml`.
+Put all your project you wish to deploy in `project.yaml` at your project root folder.

 > Key in your shell command to 'start_deploy' and 'finish_deploy'